DaixuanLi/AutoBlox_Artifact/README.md

 cloudlab_server_setup_instructions.sh
 ```

-Please download the traces from [will be updated soon].
+Please download the traces from this link: [will be updated soon].

 ## Running the Experiments

-Before running the experiments, we first need to setup the xdb Tables.
+Before running the experiments, you first need to set up the xdb Tables:

 ```
 src/setup_xdb.sh
 ```

-Then, we can start reproducing the figures.
+Then, you can start reproducing the figures.

 ### Workload Clustering (Figure 2)

-To reproduce Figure 2 in the paper, please run
+To reproduce Figure 2 in the paper, please run the following scripts:

 ```
 cd src